Asya404/Find-a-Therapist/README.md

 # Find a therapist (Vue.js)

-🔍 Find a Therapist: Vue.js app for therapists to match client requests, filter by expertise, and explore detailed therapist profiles for seamless connections! 🧘‍♂️✨
+🧘‍♂️✨ Find a Therapist: This Vue.js app allows you to find therapists by expertise, message them, and view your messages as backend-handled requests.

+Crafted with Vue.js, Vuex, and Firebase with dynamic routing, animations, and interface design for smooth functionality.

 https://find-a-therapist.netlify.app